Managing My Money

 Promissory Note - A legally binding document signed when you take out a student or parent loan.
 The promissory note (sometimes referred to as a "prom note") lists the conditions under which you're borrowing and the terms under which you agree to pay back the loan.
 It will include information on how interest is calculated and what deferment and cancellation provisions are available to the borrower.

-Retirement Investments - Money you invest over a long period of time so that you will have money to live on when you are no longer working.
+Retirement Investment - Money you invest over a long period of time so that you will have money to live on when you are no longer working.

 Roth Individual Retirement Arrangements (IRAs) - Contributions to a Roth IRA are not tax deductible while contributions to a traditional IRA may be deductible.
 The distributions (including earnings) from a Roth IRA are not included in income.